xeitojs/xeito.dev/docs/components/state.md

 Reactivity in Xeito is triggered by assignments, this means that methods that mutate arrays or objects won't trigger a re-render by themselves, you need to assign the new value to the property for it to trigger a re-render.

-You can fix this by assigning the new value to the property, for example:
+You can fix this by assigning the new value to the property directly, for example:

 ```typescript
 // my-component.ts